daveyarwood/blog.djy.io/_drafts/alda-a-manifesto-and-gentle-introduction.md

 c d e f
 {% endhighlight %}

-Try typing this into the REPL... nothing happens.
+Try typing this into the REPL and pressing Enter... nothing happens.
 Why?
 Well, we haven't told Alda what instrument we want to play these notes.
 Let's go with a piano:

 {% highlight text %}
 piano: c d e f
 {% endhighlight %}

-You should hear a piano playing those four notes.
-You will also notice that the prompt has now changed from `>` to `p>`. `p` is short for `piano`, and it signifies that the piano is the only currently active instrument.
+Now you should hear a piano playing those four notes.
+You will also notice that the prompt has changed from `>` to `p>`. `p` is short for `piano`, and it signifies that the piano is the only currently active instrument.
 Until you change instruments, any notes that you enter into the REPL will continue to be played by the piano.

 ## Octaves